MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomDieBlock.md

 In this tutorial, however, we will be making a fairly simple custom block.
 We will be using blocks.json to specify the visual properties of the block, and we will not be using any components.
 While it is recommended to complete this tutorial before moving forward, there is also a tutorial on using components called [Advanced Custom Blocks](AdvancedCustomBlocks.md).

-Let's create a custom die block with six different sides, that rotates the side faces and is a different color in hand.
-Small customizations to a block like this can make it feel more unique to players.
+Let's create a custom die block with six different sides that is a different color in hand.
+Small customizations like this can make a block feel more unique to players.

 ## Behavior Pack